RuochengHan/Networks/OracleCloud_FRP/manual.md

 # Build a FRP server using always free oracle cloud machine #

-The always free instance is 1 core AMD cpu (EYPC), 1 GB memory, ~40 GB SSD, and 10 M
+The always free instance is 1 Core AMD cpu (EYPC), 1 GB memory, ~40 GB SSD, and 0.48 Gbps network.

 ## Register and setup of oracle cloud machine ##